captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Yeah OK.
 ---
 ## LISSETTE:
-That flutter in your stomach
+That flutter in your stomach Pete
 ---
-is what it feels to be alive Pete.
+is what it feels to be alive.
 ---
 We are so lucky to be alive!
 ---